 Fixed Charge Trigger Period definition

-Fixed Charge Trigger Period means the period (a) commencing on the day that Availability is less than the Fixed Charge Trigger Threshold and (b) continuing until the date that during the previous thirty (30) consecutive days, Availability has been greater than or equal to the Fixed Charge Trigger Threshold at all times during such period.
+Fixed Charge Trigger Period means the period (a) commencing on the day that Availability is less than the Fixed Charge Trigger Threshold and (b) continuing until the date on which Availability during the previous 30 consecutive days has been greater than the Fixed Charge Trigger Threshold at all times during such 30 consecutive day period.

 Fixed Charge Trigger Period means the period beginning upon the occurrence of a Fixed Charge Trigger Event and ending on the date Availability has equaled or exceeded the greater of (i) fifteen percent (15.0%) of the Loan Cap or (ii) $110,000,000 for a period of forty-five (45) consecutive calendar days.